The Definitive Guide to Window Replacement (2026) | KJM Group

 Area What You Need to Know

-The Law (2025) New windows must achieve a U-value of 1.4 W/m²K or lower.
+The Law (2025/2026) New replacement windows must legally achieve a highly efficient U-value of 1.4 W/m²K or significantly lower.

 1. Diagnosis: Repair or Replace?